ekrosalee/SpeechDataProcessingPipeline/README.md

 Upload tg_checked folder to the get_transcriptions folder in Google Drive

-**Output of Step 4: “tg_checked” folder in your “get_transcriptions” folder in Google Drive; containing textgrid files with transcriptions + timing data that have been manually inspected**
+**Output of Step 3: “tg_checked” folder in the “FastTranscribeAlign” folder in your Google Drive; contains textgrid files with transcriptions + timing data that have been manually inspected**

-## Step 5.
+## Step 4.
 Generate results file

 Open and run process_results.ipynb using Google Colaboratory

-**Output of Step 5: a csv file containing transcriptions + timing measures from all textgrid files**
+**Output of Step 4: a csv file containing transcriptions + timing measures from all textgrid files**